-Japan's economy is recovering moderately.
+Japan's economy has been recovering moderately.

-Overseas economies as a whole are gradually heading toward a pick-up, although a lackluster performance is partly seen.
+Overseas economies as a whole are picking up moderately, although a lackluster performance is partly seen.
 In this situation, exports have generally been picking up.
 Business fixed investment has been picking up as corporate profits have improved.
 Public investment has continued to increase, and housing investment has also increased.
-Private consumption has remained resilient, with some improvement observed in the employment and income situation.
-Reflecting these developments in demand both at home and abroad, industrial production is increasing moderately.
-Business sentiment has continued to improve.
+Private consumption has remained resilient, with improvement in the employment and income situation.
+Reflecting these developments in demand both at home and abroad, industrial production has been increasing moderately.
+Improvement in business sentiment has continued and become widespread.

-With regard to the outlook, Japan's economy is expected to continue a moderate recovery.
+With regard to the outlook, Japan's economy is expected to continue a moderate recovery as a trend, while it will be affected by the front-loaded increase and subsequent decline in demand prior to and after the consumption tax hike.

 Exports are expected to increase moderately mainly against the background of the pick-up in overseas economies.
-As for domestic demand, both public and housing investments are expected to continue trending upward.
+As for domestic demand, public investment is expected to trend upward for the time being and then become more or less flat at a high level.
 Business fixed investment is projected to follow a moderate increasing trend as corporate profits continue to improve.
-Private consumption is expected to remain resilient, supported by improvement in the employment and income situation.
-Under these circumstances, industrial production is expected to continue increasing moderately.
+Private consumption and housing investment, albeit with some fluctuations, are expected to remain resilient as a trend, supported mainly by improvement in the employment and income situation.
+Under these circumstances, industrial production is expected to follow a moderate increasing trend.